Edith S. Sampson

-Edith Spurlock Sampson (October 13, 1901 – October 8, 1979) was an American lawyer and judge, and the first Black U.S. delegate appointed to the United Nations on 24 August 1950.
-She conceded that Black people did not have equal rights in America but she said "I would rather be a Negro in America than a citizen in any other land."
+Edith Sampson (1901-1979) was an American lawyer, diplomat and civil rights advocate known for being the first African-American to officially represent the United States at the United Nations, appointed in 1950.
+She was also the first African-American U.S. delegate to NATO.

 Youth and education

 Sampson was one of eight children and was born in a black family in Pittsburgh, Pennsylvania, U.S. to Louis Spurlock and Elizabeth A. McGruder.
 She left school at 14 due to family financial difficulties and found work cleaning and deboning fish at a market.
 She later returned to school and graduated from Peabody High School in Pittsburgh.
 She then went to work for Associated Charities and studied at the New York School of Social Work.
 After she received the highest grade in a criminology course, George Kirchwey of Columbia, one of her instructors, encouraged her to become an attorney.

 She married Rufus Sampson and they moved to Chicago where while working full-time during the day as a social worker she studied law at night.
 Sampson graduated from John Marshall Law School in 1925 winning a special dean's commendation for ranking at the top of her jurisprudence class.